jacob-hein/jacobhein.com/index.md

 [//]: # (write a bit about yourself here)
 ### who is **jacob?**?

-### **jacob** has a simple goal: to make analytics accessible to everyone.
+### jacob has a simple goal: to make analytics accessible to **everyone**.

-being a graduate economist (UCPH), jacob applies **programming and software development** to solve real-world problems.
+as a graduate economist of UCPH, jacob applies **programming and software development** to solve real-world problems.

-check out some of his recent projects and solutions [on GitHub](https://github.com/jacobshein).
+check out his recent projects [on GitHub](https://github.com/jacobshein).

-having graduated in june 2021, jacob is searching for employment opportunies with exciting companies in Aarhus, Denmark.
+having graduated in june 2021, jacob is searching for exciting employment opportunies near **Aarhus, Denmark**.

 his **past experience** includes data analysis and app development with **R, Python and SQL** from investment and central banking positions.